apache/flagon/site/_docs/useralejs/dataschema.md

     },
 ```

 [UserALE.js' WebExtension](https://github.com/apache/incubator-flagon-useralejs/tree/master/build) is deployed directly
 into your browser, as a result you'll get browser events.

-Examples are below, however, with certain browser behavior
-(e.g., new tabs), you'll see our details field has some pretty useful data that isn't available at the page, because it
+Examples are below,you'll see our details field has some pretty useful data from the browser.
-hasn't loaded yet, or because it's a browser property!

 ```html
     "details": {